intuition-dev/intuDocs/awesomeReference/README.md

 ## Features

-One feature of MetaBake&trade; is that it is text based, and not GUI, like Webflow for example.
+One feature of MetaBakeis that it is text based, and not GUI, like Webflow for example.
 All the GUI tools are limited and a bit like FrontPage 2.0.
 Also, you should avoid prototyping in GUI tools - text prototyping is just as fast an fully interactive.

 -i # from i_dat.yaml creates items json, reading all the dat.yaml - for dynamic binding!